djurasze/SociableDomainUnitTesting/README.md

 - Improve performance by reducing the need for initializing context for each test and using shared configuration when possible.

-I provided examples that are implemented in Java and Spring Boot framework.
+Examples given in this text are implemented in Java and Spring Boot framework.
 Additionally, I applied the Hexagonal architecture as a method of code arrangement and Domain-Driven Design (DDD) as it can be a good fit for cases with complex business logic.

 ## Hexagonal architecture and DDD